Proposed sentencing, drug penalty changes show divide in Nebraska criminal justice hearing

 “This change would reduce our prison population,” he said.
 “The bigger issue is: Why should we treat a health problem as a felony?”

-“One of our judges has told me, 'Well, if you take these and make them all demeanors, you're going to destroy our drug court," Douglas County Attorney Don Kleine said.
+“One of our judges has told me, 'Well, if you take these and make them all misdemeanors, you're going to destroy our drug court," Douglas County Attorney Don Kleine said.

 Kleine and others also raised concerns with proposed changes to mandatory minimum sentences.